Iranian bank plans UK claim as pressure to ease sanctions rises

 "The hotels are fully booked by businessmen from Germany, the UK, other European countries," he said.
 "They are there to look at the opportunities which may be about to open up."

-Iran's non-oil imports sank 17 percent from a year earlier to $33.3 billion (20.3 billion pounds) in the nine months to mid-December, according to Iranian customs data published by local media.
+Iran's non-oil imports sank 17 percent from a year earlier to $33.3 billion in the nine months to mid-December, according to Iranian customs data published by local media.